10 Ninja Tips to Slash the Cost of Dining Out at Restaurants

 4. Pay with Credit Cards that have Restaurant Cash Back Rewards

 It may not amount to much, but 2-5% is nothing to scoff at.
-If you are a frequent diner or just looking for a good cash back card that offers good restaurant incentives, my favorites are:
+If you are a frequent diner or just looking for a good cash back card that offers good restaurant incentives.

 5. Restaurant Coupons Aplenty